ddev/ddev/docs/users/troubleshooting.md

 Failed to start yoursite: Unable to listen on required ports, localhost port 80 is in use,
 ```

 This means there is another webserver listening on the named port(s) and ddev cannot access the port.
+The most common conflicts are on ports 80 and 443.

 (In some cases the conflict could be over port 8036 (phpMyAdmin) or port 8025 (MailHog)).